 - Seek long-lasting partnerships with producers to optimize the design for and from recycling.
 Collaboration with producers in the early stages of product design can help ensure that materials and additives selected for electronic devices are compatible with recycling processes.
-By working together, recyclers and producers can enhance the recyclability of WEEE plastics and promote the development of more sustainable products. - Determine the feasibility of creating or bands of ranges material and how this could specifications, increase available volume the of recvcled For plastics. example. understand what the range of specifications demanded by brands is and explore whether there is opportunity for harmonisation and what is the volume of plastics that would be impacted.
+By working together, recyclers and producers can enhance the recyclability of WEEE plastics and promote the development of more sustainable products. - Determine the feasibility of creating ranges or bands of material specifications, and how this could increase the available volume of recycled plastics.
+For example, understand what the range of specifications demanded by brands is and explore whether there is opportunity for harmonisation and what is the volume of plastics that would be impacted.